carlosivanr/hugo_website/content/authors/admin/_index.md

 title: Carlos I. Rodriguez
 ---

-I am a postdoctoral research fellow at the Mind Research Network (MRN) in Albuquerque, NM.
-At the MRN, I use functional neuroimaging to study the influence of alcohol and drugs on brain connectivity.
-My professional and educational experiences have provided a solid foundation in experimental design, statistical analyses, and public speaking.
-In addition, I am experienced in using MATLAB, R, and Python to manage, process, and analyse data.
-I have disseminated my research via peer reviewed journals and orally through conference presentations and invited talks.
-My professional experiences outside of research center on teaching, advising, and leading efforts to implement research findings from the science of learning into university student success programs.
-Lastly, I have a longstanding commitment to mentoring students from under-represented backgrounds in academic research.
-Feel free to reach out to me to learn more about my work.
+I am a postdoctoral research fellow at the Mind Research Network in Albuquerque, NM.
+At the MRN, I rely on functional neuroimaging technology to better understand how alcohol and other drugs of abuse affect how brain regions communicate with one another.
+My professional and educational experiences have provided a solid foundation in experimental research design, statistical analyses, and public speaking.
+I am experienced in using MATLAB, R, and Python to manage, process, and analyse small and large data sets.
+My research has been shared in peer reviewed journals, conference presentations, and invited talks.
+Outside of research, my professional experiences center on teaching, advising, and leading efforts to implement research findings from the science of learning into university student success programs.
+Lastly, I have a longstanding commitment to mentoring students from under-represented backgrounds in academic research through my involvement with the Society for Neuroscience and the University of New Mexico's El Centro de la Raza.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/carlos_rodriguez_cv.pdf" "newtab" >}}CV{{< /staticref >}}.